 COLLEGE OF ENGINEERING & SCIENCE

-MS in Engineering, Industrial Engineering Concentration On Campus
+M.S. in Engineering, Industrial Engineering Concentration Online

-The master’s degree in Engineering, Industrial Engineering concentration earned the number 12 ranking in the nation for the “2018 Best Online Colleges for Value” from the SR Education Group.
+The master’s degree in Engineering, Industrial Engineering concentration also earned the number 10 ranking in the nation for the “Online Masters Best Industrial Engineering Degree Programs 2019” and the number 12 ranking in the nation for the “2018 Best Online Colleges for Value” from the SR Education Group.

 |ENGR 510: Introduction to Engineering & Science Research Methods||*||*||*|